 Note: This is the last installment of a multi-article series from our friend Tim Tedder, a licensed counselor in Winter Park, Florida.
-The series will address ways to find relief from obsessive thoughts or conversations about the affair.
+The series will address ways to find relief from intrusive thoughts, conversations or obsessive focus about the affair.

 This series has covered these eight strategies:

 - Take 3 steps toward controlling your affair conversations.

 - Redirect negative thoughts.

 - Release your grip on the past.

 In the first article of the series, Tim covered strategies 1 and 2.
 In part 2 Tim tackled strategies 3 and 4.
 In today’s article, Tim wraps things up by addressing the final four strategies for dealing with the obsessive thoughts.

 We wish to thank Tim very much for contributing this awesomely helpful article series!

 Strategy 5: Create a Sleep Story